More limma & multiple testing

 1. Use limma to perform genome-wide differential expression testing on microarray data

-2. Understand the key differences between limma and lm
+2. Understand the key advantages between limma and lm (standard linear regression)

 3. Explain why multiple testing increases the number of errors we make by chance